 The most critical thing to do is keep your dog hydrated through the loss of fluids salmonella can induce.
 She might need an IV for this, as well as further treatment for the infection.

 Since 2012, Kirkland has not had a salmonella recall.
-Eira’s been eating it her entire life, and she’s healthy and happy and loves her food.
+Eira’s been eating it her entire life, and she’s healthy and happy and loves her Kirkland product!

 Look at the way she’s licking her lips at the sight of her almost-empty dog food (time for another Costco run or Amazon order!)

-The first three ingredients of any dog food can also help you figure out if it’s a healthy food for your dog.
+The first three ingredients of dog foods can also help you figure out if it’s a healthy food for your dog.

-In a typical Pedigree adult dry dog food, the first three ingredients are: ground whole grain corn, meat and bone meal (since there is no specific meat source, this meat could be from literally any animal or multiple animals), and corn gluten meal.
+In typical Pedigree adult dry dog foods, the first three ingredients are: ground whole grain corn, meat and bone meal (since there is no specific meat source, this meat could be from literally any animal or multiple animals), and corn gluten meal.

 You tell me which one is better for your dog.
 Kirkland’s first ingredient is a real, identified meat; Pedigree’s is corn.